 When the pantry sits on the client path

 Financial services and professional employers in Uptown Charlotte often host morning tours that include a glance at amenities employees use daily.
-A pod station and a single drip carafe tell one story; a Swiss-style bar that pulls shots to order tells another—especially when steam and grind aroma are visible from the corridor.
+A pod station and a single drip carafe tell one story.
+A whole-bean bar that pulls shots to order tells another—especially when steam and grind aroma are visible from the corridor.
 Line length matters because tours do not wait for the machine to recover.

 Floor stewardship and who owns the first impression

 Tower floors often assign informal stewards—workplace experience leads, executive assistants, or facilities liaisons—who notice drip trays and milk levels before vendors do.
 Training those stewards during a pilot week prevents small issues from becoming tour-day stories.
-Dial oat and dairy splits during week one so week two reflects honest cup counts for the floor that actually hosts clients.
+Set oat and dairy tap preferences during week one so week two reflects honest cup counts for the floor that actually hosts clients.

 Read the break room readiness quiz for a readiness score on service and spend clarity.
 The two week trial FAQ covers timing and ambassador training.
 Local field notes frame how Charlotte teams compare office coffee to street-level options on Tryon.
 The May banking tower floor stewardship and coffee piece goes deeper on steward roles—use it when you assign tour-day owners.